blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 $ sudo clab destroy --topo frrlab.yml
 ```

+# Contributing to Containerlab

+If you create an interesting network emulation scenario, you may wish to [contribute it](https://gist.github.com/MarcDiethelm/7303312) to the lab examples in the Containerlab project.

+In my case, I opened pull request #xxx on GitHub and hope it will be accepted.

 # Conclusion

 Containerlab is a new network emulation tool that can create large, complex network emulation scenarios using a simple topology file.
 It leverages the strengths of Docker and Linux networking to build a lightweight infrastructure in which the emulated nodes run.
 The Containerlab developers include strong integrations for the SR Linux network operating system and also built in basic support for other commercial network operating systems.